 Dr. Jane Blocker is a specialist in contemporary art and critical theory.
-She offers courses such as Art Since 1945, Contemporary Art, Alternative Media: Video, Performance, and Digital Art, as well as courses on gender and sexuality, and 20th century theory and criticism.
+She offers courses such as Art and the Environment, Art Since 1945, Contemporary Art, Alternative Media: Video, Performance, and Digital Art, as well as courses on gender and sexuality, and 20th century theory and criticism.

 - 20th century theory and criticism

 - contemporary art

 - critical theory

 - transgenic art

 - theories of representation

 - theories of witness

 - Ph.D.: Art History, University of North Carolina, Chapel Hill, 1994.